-The fatality rates of measles fell across the West during the twentieth century, probably as a result of better nutrition and improvements in the quality of and access to health services.
-But in the developing world, measles remains a dreaded and deadly disease.
+The fatality rates of measles fell across the West during the twentieth century, probably as a result of better nutrition and improvements in health services.
+But measles remains a dreaded and deadly disease in the developing world.
 There, the case-fatality rate ranges from 0.5 per cent to 6 per cent depending on the region, and during war and famine it can approach 30 per cent.
-Despite remarkable gains made over the past thirty years due to vaccination, the World Health Organization, or WHO, estimates that 114,900 measles sufferers died worldwide in 2014.
+Despite remarkable gains made over the past thirty years because of vaccination, the World Health Organization, or WHO, estimates that 114,900 measles sufferers died worldwide in 2014.

 In 1954 an eleven-year-old boy named David Edmonston contracted measles in his boarding school in Boston, Massachusetts.
 At the time, virologist John Enders (who won a Nobel prize for work that led to the polio vaccine) was scouring the local residential institutions in search of measles virus samples.
 After dozens of failed attempts with other patients, Enders was able to grow measles from a swab that he took from David’s throat.
 Over several years he cultivated the virus in his laboratory, allowing it to become weaker with each passage through the cell culture.
 This “attenuated” strain was successfully tested as a vaccine in monkeys and then in humans.
 The first to receive the vaccine were severely disabled children with conditions such as Down syndrome, microcephaly and cerebral palsy, who were living in an institution in Massachusetts.
 In a move unusual for the 1950s, the researchers obtained written consent from the parents of each child before administering the vaccine.
 The results were remarkable: all of the vaccinated children were protected from measles during the next outbreak.